 The primary interface for configuring RMS is the RMS Wizard Tools, and the primary interface for administering RMS is the Cluster Admin GUI.
-Both the RMS Wizard Tools and Cluster Admin call the RMS CLI, and, under certain conditions, you may find it useful to invoke the CLI directly.
+Both the RMS Wizard Tools and Cluster Admin call the RMS CLI.
+For example, use the following CLI command to manually switch the userApplication object to another node (SysNode) in the cluster.